yao-creative/yiyaotan-site/content/blog/reading/_index.md

 ## Reading as a Gateway

 I believe that reading is such a powerful way to condense years of experience, sometimes entire lives, and even thousands of years of intellectual discourse into a couple hundred pages.
 One idiosyncratic thing I do when I read is I always pick a postcard, sometimes related to the them and use it as a bookmark and then at the end write a note to myself after finishing a book.
 To myself it's like collecting a little moment in life.
-I was once told "there's no such thing as shallow reading, in the sense of lightly read in a literature, only shallow reception" and it is important to interact with the intellectual medium or reflect on what I appreciate.
+I also cycle through reading multiple (up to 5 of different genres) to refresh my interest in a busy life.
+I was once told "there's no such thing as shallow reading, in the sense of lightly read in a literature, only shallow reception."
+I very much believe this as emphasis of interaction with the intellectual medium or reflection of aspects or experiences which one appreciates.

 ## Reading as an Experiential Exercise